hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ## Learning Objectives:

 * Compare and contrast results from `DESeq2` and `FindMarkers`
-* Evaluate why there are differences in results
+* Evaluate what is causing differences in results

 ## Studies benchmarking methods